Tucson Short-Term Rental Regulations

 TL;DR

-Tucson requires Business License ($95).
+Tucson requires Business License ($95) with no primary-residence requirement.
 Combined tax rate is 16.05%.
 No annual day limit.

 Key Requirements at a Glance